 Proposal 1: It’s suggested to derive the gNB identity from the PLMN-IdentityInfo containing the selected PLMN, instead of from the first PLMN-IdentityInfo list entry of PLMN-IdentityInfoList in SIB1.
 The wording suggestion is as below:

-2> derive the gNB identity from gNB-ID-Length and cellIdentity of the first PLMN-IdentityInfo list entry of PLMN-IdentityInfoList in SIB1, as defined in TS 38.413 [53];
+2> derive the gNB identity from gNB-ID-Length and cellIdentity for the cell as received in the corresponding PLMN-IdentityInfo containing the selected PLMN or cellIdentity for the cell as received in the corresponding entry of npn-IdentityInfoList containing the selected PLMN or SNPN, as defined in TS 38.413 [53];

 There is another issue for the “if requested by upper layers” part in the description “Upon receiving SIB9 with eventID-TSS, the UE shall perform the actions below if requested by upper layers”.
 Per our understanding, there is no request from upper layers, e.g., NAS layer, to require UE to process the eventID-TSS in SIB9.
 The only request from NAS layer is that whether to enter connected mode to acquire 5G Clock quality information if NAS layer gets the indication that clockQualityDetailsLevel may have changed.
 Therefore, we suggest to remove such “if requested by upper layers”.